 First Aid First aid-caring for injured or ill persons until they can receive professional medical care-is an important skill for every Scout.
 With some knowledge of first aid, a Scout can provide immediate care and help to someone who is hurt or who becomes ill.
 First aid can help prevent infection and serious loss of blood.
 It could even save a limb or a life.
-Leah Crawford Registered Nurse, Scout Leader Full Day, HAMP 1144, On Campus, Class Size: 10 Pre-requisites: #1, print workbook and complete #13 a-o
+Leah Crawford or Amie Mullikin Registered Nurse, Scout Leader Full Day, HAMP 1113 or 1144, On Campus, Class Size: 10 Pre-requisites: #1, print workbook and complete #13 a-o